MeriDev/MeriDev/README.md

 - 👩🏻‍💻 A Self-taught Full Stack Developer
 - ✨ I’m currently working on Booking site
-- 💻 I'm proficient in : Javascript, Typescript, HTML, CSS, Python,
+- 💻 I'm proficient in : Javascript, Typescript, HTML, CSS and Python
-- 🌱 I’m also learning Machine Learning and Data science
+- 🌱 I’m also learning Data science and Machine Learning
 - 👯 I’m looking to collaborate on Open Source Initiatives